leonism/Customer-Predictive-Analysis/README.md

 Since it does not really make sense to print this correlation plot for hundred of variables, we are restricting it to the first 50 numerical variables of the dataset.
 ![download-1.png](/images/download-1.png)

+# Regression Analysis with excluding Non-significant variables
 ![download.png](/images/download.png)

+# Regression Analysis with both Continuous and Categorical Variable
 ![download.png](/images/sales-and-response.png)